 Add 1 cup whole wheat flour to the pan and fry on medium-low heat until the flour is slightly browned (6-8 minutes).
 Stir very frequently while frying.

-Add 10-12 roughly crushed almonds and 10-12 roughly crushed cashew nuts and fry until the color of the wheat flour is changed to dark brown, and it starts to emit a nutty aroma (12-15 minutes ).
+Add 10-12 roughly crushed almonds and 10-12 roughly crushed cashew nuts and fry until the color of the wheat flour is changed to dark brown and it emits a nutty aroma (12-15 minutes ).
 Stir very frequently, and do not let the flour burn.

 Tip – Roasting the flour is the essential step in this recipe.
 The final color of the atta halwa will be the same as that of the roasted flour.
 Make sure that you do not over-roast it.
 Otherwise, it will turn dark brown and will smell of burnt flour.
 And if not roasted well, it will taste raw.